Explore the City of Toronto

 One of the first things you'll notice when you approach Toronto is the CN Tower, which defines the skyline of the city.
 It was built in 1976 and is 553.33 m high.
 For many years it was the tallest freestanding structure in the world until the Burj Khalifa was built in Dubai, which surpassed its height.

 The architecture in Toronto can be considered as a mix of styles and periods with many buildings built in the early part of the 19th century.
 This mix of modern buildings and older ones helps to characterize the diversity of the city and everything it has to offer.

-The geographical area of Toronto formally held separate municipalities that had their own identities and histories.
-The neighbourhoods are still known by their original names and while you'll find skyscrapers across the city, especially closer to the downtown core, there are some neighbourhoods where single-family homes are still the norm.
+The geographical area of Toronto formerly held separate municipalities, each with their own unique identities and histories.
+These neighbourhoods are still known by their original names.
+While you'll find skyscrapers across the city, especially closer to the downtown core, there are some neighbourhoods where single-family homes are still the norm.
 In Old Toronto you'll find bay-and-gable homes with a distinctive Victorian era architectural style, which can also be found in other older neighbourhoods in the GTA.